Car Insurance Fraud: Types, Penalties & What Happens If You're Caught

 Soft Fraud (Opportunity Fraud)

 Soft fraud occurs when a real incident happens but the details are exaggerated or misrepresented to get a bigger benefit.
 It's sometimes called "opportunity fraud" because it typically involves a real policyholder taking advantage of an actual situation.
-Economic pressures have fueled a rise in soft fraud in recent years, with more consumers exaggerating legitimate claims to offset rising costs.
+Economic pressures have fueled a rise in soft fraud in recent years, and a 2025 Shift Technology survey found that 10% of all property and casualty claims contain some element of fraud or buildup.

 Common examples of soft fraud include: